bryanrsmith/eslint-plugin-aurelia/README.md

 # List of supported rules

+### `inject-type`
+Require that injected dependencies are consistently declared using decorators, static methods, or static properties.
+Available options: `"property"`, `"method"`, `"decorator"`.

 ### `inject-matches-ctor`
 Verify that inject decorators declare the same number of dependencies as the class constructor accepts.

 ### `no-conventions`
 Disallow classes from relying on Aurelia's naming conventions (e.g., `FooCustomAttribute`) without explicitly declaring resource types with decorators.
-It is recommended to avoid relying on naming conventions in library code because a consuming application may change those conventions.
+It is unsafe to relying on naming conventions in library code because a consuming application may change those conventions.

 ### `no-console-log`
 Suggest that logging code use Aurelia's `LogManager` instead of console methods.